Massipssa/kubernetes/docs/controllers.md

 ## POD <a name="pod"></a>

 - Scheduling unit in k8S
-- Privides runtime environment for application that we deploy
+- Provides runtime environment for application that we deploy

 - **Pod lifecycle**
     1. Submit file (yaml or json) to API Server